StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 17/01/2021 - Cstadther - Fix 648 - Fixed issue where qualities were reset on drag/drop.
 - 16/01/2021 - Cstadther - Fix 636 - Fixed issues where Social Skill category is not longer being displays, also affected Labels on some of the skills.
 - 16/01/2021 - Cstadther - Added migration for alternate skill lists.
 - 16/01/2021 - Cstadther - Enhancement 633 - Added quality rendering to `Send To Chat` template.